-The temporomandibular joint (TMJ) is the hinge joint that connects the mandible, or lower jaw, to the skull.
-The joints can be found on both sides of your head in front of your ears.
-The jaw movement allows the jaw to open and close.
-It also enables us to speak and eat.
+The temporomandibular joint (TMJ) is the hinge that connects the mandible, (lower jaw) to the skull.
+The joints are in front of your ears, and allow the jaw to open and close, to eat and speak.

-Temporomandibular disorders (TMDs) can cause facial pain, tenderness at the joint, and difficulty in moving the joint.
-It is commonly known as TMJ, which refers to a set of disorders affecting the TMJ, masticatory muscles, and the associated structures.
+Temporomandibular disorders (TMDs) can cause facial pain, tenderness and difficulty moving the joint.
+These symptoms are commonly known as TMJ, which refers to a number of disorders affecting the joint, the masticatory muscles, and associated structures.

-TSome of the common symptoms of TMJ disorder include:
+Some of the common symptoms of TMJ disorder are:

-• SShifting in the jaw changing the way the upper and lower teeth align, also known as malocclusion.
+- Shifting in the jaw that changes the way the upper and lower teeth align

-• Some other common symptoms of TMD include toothaches, headaches, neck aches, dizziness, earaches, hearing problems, upper shoulder pain, and ringing in the ears.
+TMD may also cause toothaches, headaches, neck aches, dizziness, earaches, hearing problems, upper shoulder pain, and ringing in the ears.

-To determine the symptoms of TMJ disorder, the dentist will conduct a detailed study on your history and a clinical examination to determine the cause of your symptoms and then come up with a conservative treatment plan.
+To determine whether you have TMJ disorder, the dentist will take your history and conduct a clinical examination to determine the cause of your symptoms.

 Rest assured if you are diagnosed with TMD, there is a treatment plan that is right for you.